houseabsolute/ci-perl-helpers/README.md

   docs](https://metacpan.org/pod/Devel::Cover::Report::SonarGeneric) for
   details on how to have this automatically uploaded to SonarQube.

+## Installing Tools for Extended Tests

+If you have a script at `./dev-bin/install-xt-tools.sh`, this will be run before running extended tests.
+This script can be used to do things like installing non-Perl dependencies.
+The best place to install things is in `/usr/local/bin`, which is already in the `PATH` when tests are run.

 ## How This Works

 These tools consist of a set of Azure Pipeline templates, Perl scripts for